AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/General Hypotheses/Pressure_within_bubble.md

 The subteam believes that the equations relating these quantities may be combined to form one cohesive equation.
 This equation gives the solubility of the gas in solution as a function of a bubble's radius, the height of the reactor, surface tension, and the constant relevant to Henry's Law.

+This theory may act as an approximation of the pressure within the bubbles.